 Once the application deadline has passed, the USTA will confirm that the applicant is in good standing with her Sectional Association.
 Shortly thereafter, the Wild Card Committee will meet to determine the wild card recipients.
 Only those players selected to receive wild cards will be notified.

-Players must confirm their partnership during player registration at the Barnes Tennis Center (BTC), as follows:
+If you haven't confirmed your partnership via e-mail, you must confirm your partnership with the Scheduling Administrator, Eric Stephens, during player registration at the Barnes Tennis Center (BTC).

 "Looking-for-a-partner" list: If you wish to play doubles and are without a partner, there will be a "looking-for-a-partner" list at the doubles check-in desk on both registration days.